p2-inc/keycloak-events/README.md

 This provides the entities and REST endpoints required to allow webhook subscriptions to events.
 The events have been slightly modified so that there are no longer 2 types of events, but are now distinguished by a type prefix.
 Definition on the event format and types is available in the [Phase Two](https://phasetwo.io/) documentation under [Audit Logs](https://phasetwo.io/docs/audit-logs/).

-Webhooks are sent using the same mechanics as the `HttpSenderEventListenerProvider`, and there is an automatic exponential backoffif there is not a 2xx response.
+Webhooks are sent using the same mechanics as the `HttpSenderEventListenerProvider`, and there is an automatic exponential backoff if there is not a 2xx response.
 The sending tasks are scheduled in a thread pool and executed after the Keycloak transaction has been committed.

 #### Managing webhook subscriptions